Frequently Asked Questions

 I'm an EAP student.
 When can I use the EAP Lab?

 You may use the EAP Lab during regular open hours.
 Please be advised that the EAP Lab can be booked by professors for exclusive use for their classes.
 In the event that you arrive and the EAP Lab is full, we will move you to the Language Lab next door.
-The Language Lab is used as an overflow area and, therefore, is set up with the same labs and programs as found in EAP.

 I'm an EAP professor.
 When can I use the EAP Lab?